ViolaFlower/Re-Console/README.md

 # Special Thanks
 - BuddarScotchy for consistently supporting me and my projects
-- dbtderpbox for fixing a crash with AMD GPUs on Linux
+- Emmie for fixing a crash with AMD GPUs on Linux
 - Devin, the creator of Adrenaline of which this modpack uses some of the config files, and offering to maintain the modpack
 - MitsuIsSleepy for providing the Nostalgic Tweaks config file
 - S_N00B for making Console-idated, which inspired this project